The Linear Point Standard Ruler with DESI DR1 and DR2 Data: DESI Linear Point Measurements and Comparisons

-The angular size of the linear point standard ruler, $y_\mathrm{LP}$, is of particular interest, since it is analogous to the observable angular size of the BAO standard ruler.
-In the left panel of Figure \ref{fig:ylp_z}, we plot the post-reconstruction linear point standard ruler $y_\mathrm{LP}\equiv s_\mathrm{LP}/D_V$ as a function of redshift for the DR1 and DR2 tracers considered in this work.
-We calculate the isotropic volume distance $D_V$ for the fiducial cosmology by first obtaining the angular diameter distance $D_A$ using {\tt CLASS} and then using Eq. \ref{eq:D_V}.
-We plot $y_\mathrm{LP}^\mathrm{fid}\equiv s_\mathrm{LP}^\mathrm{fid}/D_V$ as a dotted curve.
-In the right panel, we present a Hubble diagram analogous to the top left panel in Figure 13 in \cite{desi_dr2_bao}.
-We calculate $y_\mathrm{LP}$ for the DESI DR2 best-fit \lcdm\ cosmology and the DESI DR2 best-fit $w_0w_a$CDM cosmology \cite{desi_dr2_bao} -- we first compute the theoretical linear point using the methodology discussed in \ref{sec:s_fid}, and then $D_V$ at different redshifts using {\tt CLASS} as discussed above.
-We scale these values, and those plotted on the left panel, by $y_\mathrm{LP}^\mathrm{fid}$, and plot them here.
-As expected, we have improved precision in DR2.
-Evidently we cannot rule out \lcdm\ or $w_0w_a$CDM from this plot alone; a full cosmological analysis using the linear point is beyond the scope of this work.
+The observable angular size of the linear point standard ruler, $y_\mathrm{LP}^\mathrm{obs}$ (hereafter simply $y_\mathrm{LP}$), is of particular interest, since it is analogous to the observable angular size of the BAO standard ruler.
+In the left panel of Figure \ref{fig:ylp_z}, we plot the post-reconstruction linear point standard ruler $y_\mathrm{LP}\equiv s_\mathrm{LP}/D_V$ as a function of redshift for the DR1 (circles) and DR2 (squares) tracers considered in this work.
+We calculate the isotropic volume distance $D_V$ for the fiducial cosmology by first obtaining the angular diameter distance $D_A$ using {\tt CLASS} and applying Eq. \ref{eq:D_V}, and plot the fiducial prediction $y_\mathrm{LP}^\mathrm{fid}\equiv s_\mathrm{LP}^\mathrm{fid}/D_V$ as a dotted curve.
+The right panel presents the same measurements normalized by $y_\mathrm{LP}^\mathrm{fid}$: a Hubble diagram analogous to the top left panel of Figure 13 in \cite{desi_dr2_bao}.
+To this panel we add two theoretical predictions: $y_\mathrm{LP}$ as a function of redshift computed for the DESI DR2 best-fit \lcdm\ cosmology (dashed) and best-fit $w_0w_a$CDM cosmology with time-varying dark energy (dotted-dashed) \cite{desi_dr2_bao}.
+Each measurement is obtained by computing the linear point as described in Section~\ref{sec:s_fid} and $D_V$ from {\tt CLASS} as above, and is likewise normalized by $y_\mathrm{LP}^\mathrm{fid}$ (with the fiducial fixed to Planck 2018 \lcdm).
+As expected, the DR2 measurements are more precise than those from DR1.
+The current measurements cannot distinguish \lcdm\ from $w_0w_a$CDM on the basis of this figure alone; we do not pursue a full cosmological analysis of the linear point here, since the reconstruction and correction required for agreement with BAO leave little to be gained from an independent inference (see Section \ref{sec:conclusion}).
 We also note that none of the measurements in either panel have been multiplied by 1.005 or otherwise modified to account for smearing, which is expected to impact the consistency we expect to see with the DESI BAO results.
 Additionally, with the linear point we can only measure the isotropic dilation parameter of the standard ruler $\alpha_\mathrm{iso}$, whereas the template-based BAO pipeline is able to extract more information by measuring the anisotropic parameter $\alpha_\mathrm{AP}$ as well (see remaining panels in Figure 13 in \cite{desi_dr2_bao}).
 This further limits the scope of cosmological inference using the linear point.
-However, Figure \ref{fig:ylp_z} qualitatively corroborates the results presented in \cite{desi_dr2_bao}, additionally providing a model-independent approach to constraining cosmology in the future.
+Nonetheless, Figure \ref{fig:ylp_z} qualitatively corroborates the results of \cite{desi_dr2_bao}, illustrating how the linear point could serve as a complementary, geometric cross-check of the BAO distance scale in future analyses.